learningequality/kolibri-docs/docs/coach/groups.rst

 To delete a group, follow these steps.

 #.
-Click :guilabel:`OPTIONS` button on the right edge of the desired group.
+Click the :guilabel:`OPTIONS` button on the right edge of the desired group.
 #.
 Select the **Delete** option.
 #.
-Click :guilabel:`DELETE` button in the confirmation window to proceed, or :guilabel:`CANCEL` to exit without deleting the group.
+Click the :guilabel:`DELETE` button in the confirmation window to proceed, or :guilabel:`CANCEL` to exit without deleting the group.